TheAlcoholicChicken/Documentation/index.md

 Management Server store all authorized tokens in a list, so whenever a request comes in, the token associated to that request _MUST_ exist in the authorized tokens list, to be able to make a request to the management server.

-When then management server makes a request to a purticular external app, it must also include the respective token so the external app can verify it's getting a authorized request from the management server.
+When then management server makes a request to a particular external app, it must also include the respective token so the external app can verify it's getting a authorized request from the management server.